maatthc/qmk_userspace/README.md

-#   My Piantor Miryoku layout for QMK
+#   My QMK keyboard layout

+Based on Miryoku Layout

 - Don’t connect or disconnect the TRRS cable when the keyboard is powered.
 Always disconnect the USB cable first.
 - Flash the firmware on both Raspberry Pi Picos.